payjoe93/GitcoinDAO-Sybil-Hunter-2022/README.md

 # GitcoinDAO-Sybil-Hunter-2022
 Design 5 POAP "Proof Of Attendance Protocol" for the Sybil Hunter Challenge event happening on GitcoinDAO.

 I have make 2 version of this POAP.
 First is POAP with "Rank Text" and "Without Rank Text".
 Preview in dark & light background is below.
+In RAW directories, there's animated POAP but still on mp4 format.
+I can make those to APNG format but the size will be 500kb - 1mb.
+If you want me to create animated POAP with APNG format, DM me on discord or telegram.

 Light Background